tfabris/BlueGigaEmpeg/README.md

 than the button by vaguely 2mm or so.

 LED anode: The positive/anode pin is the long lead.
 The positive pin is the side with the smaller metal bit visible inside the lens.
-The positive pin goes into the round hole on the PCB.
-The negative/cathode pin goes into the square hole on the PCB.
+The positive/andoe pin goes into the hole on the PCB with the round pad.
+The negative/cathode pin goes into the hole on the PCB with the square pad.
 The triangle/bar symbol on the PCB silkscreen is this:

        positive  >|  negative

 ###  BlueGiga Bluetooth WT32i chip+board, critical connections:

-BetzTechnik board JP4 FTDI UART Enable jumper is cut after applying firmware update.
+BetzTechnik Bluetooth chip+board "JP4 FTDI UART Enable" jumper is cut after applying firmware update.

+BetzTechnik Bluetooth chip+board "Smd_2_pole_switch" is set to the "down" or "off" position.

 Bluetooth chip+board "5v" power pin NOT connected to anything.